DO

 Usage Notes

-Numeric input may be entered in either decimal format (series of digits 0-9) or in hexadecimal format ("0x" followed by a sequence of 0-F hex digits).
+Numeric input may be entered in either decimal format (a sequence of 0-9 digits) or in hexadecimal format ("0x" followed by a sequence of 0-F hex digits).

-DO loops can be nested, i.e. you can have a DO/ENDDO loop within another DO/ENDDO loop.
+DO loops can be nested, i.e. you can have a DO / ENDDO loop within another DO / ENDDO loop.

 You cannot use RETURN to return from a GOSUB while inside a DO loop.